jlpteaching/comparch/syllabus.md

 These office hours can be used to discuss anything you would like.
 The discussion topic doesn't have to be class related or even computer architecture related.
-If you need to discuss something in private, let me know (e.g., via chat on zoom) and I can create a waiting room for others while we talk privately.
+If you need to discuss something in private, please email me for an appointment.

 <!-- *Online office*: [Zoom link](https://ucdavis.zoom.us/my/jlowepower) (<https://ucdavis.zoom.us/my/jlowepower>). -->
 <!-- I'll be connected on Zoom during in person office hours. -->